 Social issues regularly arise that need social commentary interventions responding swiftly to events to influence thinking, research, policy and practice.

-Our new Rapid Responses - 20-40k words long, digital-only and published just six weeks from submission - aim to do just that, allowing authors to make a timely impact and influence thinking on current affairs.
+Our new Rapid Responses - 20-40k words long, digital-only and published just seven weeks from submission - aim to do just that, allowing authors to make a timely impact and influence thinking on current affairs.
 To achieve this short turnaround our Rapid Responses follow a bespoke process to help get this important research and commentary out into the world as quickly as possible in EPUB and ePDF formats.

 Rapid Responses will be written by international academics, policy makers and professionals, charity sector workers and activists to inspire and motivate by presenting alternative paths for social change.